Tirupati district: Flora and fauna

+Tirupati district hosts diverse ecosystems including forests, wetlands and hill ranges that support rich biodiversity.
+The district includes parts of the Sri Venkateswara Wildlife Sanctuary located in the Seshachalam hills.
+Important bird habitats such as Pulicat Lake Bird Sanctuary and Nelapattu Bird Sanctuary are also situated in the district and are known for migratory bird species.

+Additionally, the Sri Penusila Narasimha Wildlife Sanctuary, located in neighbouring districts, lies close to the boundary of Tirupati district near Penagalur and Chitvel mandals.

 Demographics

-Based on the 2011 census data, Tirupati district had a population of 21,96,984, of which 850,056 (38.69%) lived in urban areas.
-Tirupati district had a sex ratio of 1000 females per 1000 males.
-Scheduled Castes and Scheduled Tribes make up 5,19,388 (23.64%) and 1,70,779 (7.77%) of the population respectively.
-93.75% of the population follow Hinduism, with a small minority follows Islam and Christianity.
+Based on the 2011 census data, Tirupati district as of year 2025 had a population of 2,240,277, of which 781,194 (34.87%) lived in urban areas.
+It had a sex ratio of 1000 females per 1000 males.
+Scheduled Castes and Scheduled Tribes make up 516,319 (23.05%) and 157,676 (7.04%) of the population respectively.
+93.94% of the population follow Hinduism, with a small minority follows Islam and Christianity.

-78.00% of the population spoke Telugu, 16.50% Tamil and 3.64% Urdu as their first language.
+78.28% of the population spoke Telugu, 10.25% Tamil and 10.42% Urdu as their first language.